makuneru/Simple-App-Selenium-Mocha-NodeJS/README.md

 - implement them using Selenium web driver
 - use chai assertion library in your created tests.
 - in your test try to implement best practices. (ex.
 POM, Page Factory)
-- please submit your code as if you are requesting for a pull request review.
+- submit your code/tests as if you are requesting for a pull request review.

 - create defect/bug report found in the app on a separate file, if any.